mosquito/argclass/docs/config-generation.md

 ### Option 2 — set `__emit_config__ = False` on an existing action

-Useful when you already inherit from something else (a third-party `argparse.Action` subclass, your own base, etc.) and would rather not add another base class.
-The marker is just a class attribute:
+Useful when you already inherit from a third-party `argparse.Action` and would rather not add another base class:

 <!--- name: test_config_gen_marker_attribute --->
 ```python